-If we look at what conditions cause corrosion on unprotected metal, a combination of water/moisture together with oxygen/air is required to create the perfect environment for corrosion to occur.
-If one of these factors is removed then corrosion is inhibited, this is what these preventative systems, to varying extents, strive to do.
+A combination of oxygen, unprotected metal, and an electrolyte (water) create the perfect environment for corrosion to occur.
+Remove one of these factors and corrosion is successfully inhibited.
+This is what these corrosion prevention systems, to varying extents, strive to do.

-Some pipelines may deteriorate slowly, while others may have exhausted their useful life after only a year of operation, some pipelines have even been found to have lost 70% to 90% of their mass due to corrosion.
-In fact one report on a pipeline running from Canada to America, obtained by online news sites, states that the pipeline suffered major corrosion only two years in to its operation and was up to 95% worn in some spots.
+Some pipelines have even lost 70% to 90% of their mass due to corrosion.
+In fact, one report on a pipeline running from Canada to America reported by online news sites.
+It states the pipeline suffered major corrosion only two years into its operation.
+Being up to 95% worn in some spots.

-Many considerations come into play when looking at pipeline lifespan and how corrosion will impact upon it, these include quality of construction, the product that is transported, the environment it is operated in, the quality of the maintenance program for the pipeline, whether it is coated or similar protection applied, all factors have an impact on the life of the pipeline.
+Many considerations come into play when looking at how corrosion will impact pipeline lifespan.
+Including quality of construction, the product transported, the environment it’s operated in, the quality of the maintenance program for the pipeline, and whether it’s coated or similar protection applied.
+All these factors have an impact on the life of the pipeline.

 How can we control pipeline corrosion?

-Cathodic Protection is a technique to control the corrosion of a metal surface by making that surface the cathode of an electrochemical cell by use of a direct electrical current.
+Cathodic Protection is one technique to control the corrosion of a metal surface.
+The surface becomes a cathode of an electrochemical cell by use of a direct electrical current.

-The choice of material for the pipeline can play an important part in controlling the spread of corrosion, materials such as stainless steel, special alloys and plastics are typically more resistant to corrosion.
+The choice of material for the pipeline can play an important part in controlling the spread of corrosion.
+Materials such as stainless steel, special alloys and plastics are more resistant to corrosion.

-Corrosion inhibitors are chemical compounds that when added to a certain environment, typically a liquid or a gas, decrease the rate of corrosion on the metal.
+Corrosion inhibitors are chemical compounds.
+When added to a certain environment, typically a liquid or a gas, the rate of corrosion decreases.

-Specialist coatings and wrapping tapes are the primary tool for protecting against corrosion, they work by forming a corrosion resistant barrier between the pipe surface and the environment.
+Specialist coatings and wrapping tapes are the primary tools for protecting against corrosion.
+They form a corrosion resistant barrier between the pipe surface and the environment.

 A new approach to eliminating pipeline corrosion

-If we look again at the conditions which must exist for corrosion to occur, we can see that by removing one element from the equation prevents the conditions for corrosion, with PIPEVAC®, two of the elements are removed from the equation, as the unique vacuum system prevents moisture and oxygen from attacking the substrate of the pipeline, thereby fully erasing any of the conditions for corrosion to take hold.
+If we look again at the conditions which must exist for corrosion to occur.
+Removing one element from the equation prevents the conditions for corrosion.
+PIPEVAC® removes two of these elements from the equation.
+The unique vacuum system prevents moisture and oxygen from attacking the pipeline substrate.
+Erasing any of the conditions for corrosion to take hold.

-Adding to the versatility of the system, is the fact that it can be installed on both above and below ground pipelines, either in the factory on new pipe work, or in the field onto pipelines that are currently in-service.
+PIPEVAC® is a versatile system.
+Installation can be on both above and below ground pipelines.
+These can be in the factory on new pipework, or in the field onto pipelines that are currently in-service.

-Abfad see the PIPEVAC® system as a new approach to pipeline protection, employing vacuum technology to prevent corrosion from impacting on the pipe, avoiding any damage to pipeline integrity from corrosion, whilst at the same time allowing complete monitoring of the pipeline.
+We see the PIPEVAC® system as a new approach to pipeline protection.
+Employing vacuum technology to prevent corrosion from impacting on the pipe.
+Avoiding any damage to pipeline integrity from corrosion.
+Whilst at the same time allowing complete monitoring of the pipeline.

-With the cost of corrosion so high, and continuing to rise, it’s important that operators ensure the highest level of protection for pipeline infrastructure whichever method of corrosion protection they choose to install, taking a proactive approach to protecting and preventing corrosion, rather than a reactive find and fix method.
+The cost of corrosion is high and continuing to rise.
+It’s important to ensure the highest level of protection for pipeline infrastructure.
+Taking a proactive approach to protecting and preventing corrosion should be a priority.
+Leave the reactive find and fix method in the past.